Camila (album): "Havana"

-"Havana" featuring American rapper Young Thug, was released for radio airplay on September 8, after being released on August 3; it was announced on August 30 that it would be serviced as the album's proper lead single after it found early success on streaming platforms, replacing "Crying in the Club".
+"Havana" featuring American rapper Young Thug, was released for radio airplay on September 8, after being released on August 3 alongside the non-album single "OMG"; it was announced on August 30 that it would be serviced as the album's proper lead single after it found early success on streaming platforms, replacing "Crying in the Club".
 "Havana" has since topped the charts all over the world, reaching number one in Australia, Brazil, Canada, France, Hungary, Ireland, Israel, Mexico, Poland, Scotland, the United Kingdom, and the United States.
 It also reached the top 10 in a number of countries, including Austria, Belgium, Colombia, Denmark, Germany, Italy, the Netherlands, New Zealand, South Korea, Sweden, and Switzerland.
 A remix with Daddy Yankee and the original solo version of "Havana" was later released on November 12, 2017, prior to the release of Camila.
 On September 21, 2018, Cabello released a live version of the song featuring her solo performance.
 The live version of the song was later nominated for the Grammy Award for Best Pop Solo Performance.
 The official music video, directed by Dave Meyers, starring Cabello, Noah Centineo, Lele Pons, Marco Delvecchio, Young Thug and LeJuan James, was released on October 24, 2017 and was awarded by MTV Video Music Award for Video of the Year.
 "Havana" was certified Diamond by the Recording Industry Association of America on October 4, 2021, making Cabello the first Hispanic woman and 2nd Latino woman to achieve this accolade.